 Little Stony Man, Shenandoah National Park mile 39

 The Little Stony Man Overlook hike is only .9 miles roundtrip from the parking area at mile 39.1.
-The hike follows a fairly steep, rocky section of the Appalachian Trail to the Passamaquoddy Trail and a gorgeous viewpoint.
-To your right you’ll see a few segments of Skyline Drive winding along the ridge.
-Straight ahead is the town of Luray, with the ridges of Massanutten Mountain, divided by the New Market Gap, in the distance.
-The Little Stony Man parking lot is in Shenandoah National Park, about 90 miles from DC.
+The hike follows a steep, rocky section of the Appalachian Trail to a gorgeous rocky viewpoint.
+To your right, you can see glimpses of Skyline Drive winding along the ridge.
+Straight ahead is the town of Luray.
+In the distance are the ridges of Massanutten Mountain divided by the New Market Gap.

 Stony Man, Shenandoah National Park mile 41.7

 Two miles further south on Skyline Drive, just inside the northern entrance to Skyland, is the trailhead for Stony Man Summit.
-From the parking lot, it’s a fairly easy 1.6 mile round-trip to the panoramic views from Stony Man.
+The trail to Stony Man summit is one of the most popular short hikes in Shenandoah National Park, so try to visit on a weekday.
+From the parking lot, it’s a fairly easy 1.6-mile round-trip to the panoramic views from Stony Man.
 Even though the hike is longer than Little Stony Man, the path is less steep so it’s actually an easier walk.

 The Pinnacle and Mary's Rock, Shenandoah National Park

 If you're up for a longer journey, continue another 2.25 miles to Mary's Rock.
-This out and back hike follows the Appalachian Trail over somewhat challenging, rocky terrain, with about 700 feet of elevation gain.
-The Jewell Hollow parking area is in the central portion of Shenandoah National Park, about 94 miles from DC.
+This out and back hike follows the Appalachian Trail over more challenging, rocky terrain, with about 700 feet of elevation gain.
+The Jewell Hollow parking area in Shenandoah National Park is about 94 miles from DC.

 Hawksbill Summit, Shenandoah National Park

-Hawksbill Summit is the highest point in Shenandoah National Park, and you can reach it on a fairly easy round-trip hike.
-The hike follow a nice wooded trail for the first 2/3s of the distance, then turns steeply uphill on a dirt road to the summit.
+The highest point in Shenandoah National Park, Hawksbill Summit is reached on a fairly easy round-trip hike.
+The hike follows a nice wooded trail for the first 2/3s of the distance.
+Then the trail turns steeply uphill on a dirt road to the summit.
 Explore the rocky summit to enjoy views in nearly every direction.

 Humpback Rocks, Blue Ridge Parkway mile 6

-Daughter of Fun in Fairfax Va joined a sunset photography trip to Humpback Rocks (we haven’t made the hike yet), and shared this gorgeous photo with us.
+Daughter of Fun in Fairfax Va joined a sunset photography trip to Humpback Rocks and shared this gorgeous photo with us.
+Humpback Rocks is one of the best places to watch the sunset in Northern Virginia, so it's a popular hike.
 The trail is a steep, steady .8 mile climb to the rocky viewpoint.
 Not technically difficult, but a demanding hike due to the steepness of the trail.

 Crabtree Falls, Montebello

-From the lower parking lot, it's a steadily uphill but not too challenging 1.8 mile climb to the top of the falls.
-There are several other great viewpoints of the cascades along the way, broken up by sections of stairs and dirt switchbacks.
+From the lower parking lot, it's a steadily uphill but not too challenging 1.8-mile climb to the top of the falls.
+There are several viewpoints of the cascades along the way, broken up by sections of stairs and dirt switchbacks.
 While the hike is well worth the effort, it is a very popular destination, so avoid weekends if you can.